RonIovine/pshell/README.md

 #### 6. pshellReadlineDemo ([C](https://github.com/RonIovine/pshell/blob/master/c/demo/pshellReadlineDemo.cc) and [Python](https://github.com/RonIovine/pshell/blob/master/python/demo/pshellReadlineDemo.py))
 This is not really part of the pshell client/server paradigm per-se, but rather is just a handy stand-alone readline like implementation that can be used by any application to solicit user input.
+It will work with any raw serial character based I/O from either a TCP socket in telnet mode or over a raw TTY serial port.
 It has native command recall history, TAB completion, and command line editing capability.
 The following is the usage of this program:
 ```
 $ pshellReadlineDemo -h